Home » Blog » Entrepreneurship » How to Make an Online Portfolio

 How to Make an Online Portfolio

-by | August 9, 2017
+by | Aug 9, 2017 | Entrepreneurship

 Honestly, one of the most daunting and challenging experiences you’ll ever have is trying to collect your photography work into a portfolio.
-It’s like making a mother choose her most favorite, successful and best-looking child out of her other children.
+It’s like making a mother choose her favorite, successful, and best-looking child out of her other children.
 This comparison would be almost accurate if that mother believed her children weren’t good enough or didn’t know how to present them in the right way.
 Now if we add up the struggles of creating all of that on the web, you can imagine the pain.
 The good news, however, is that the task isn’t impossible and we are here to help.
 We’ve collected these 4 basic portfolio tips for photographers to make their journey effortless and delightful.

 1. Question Your Motives

-The most important step to take while walking this road is the one to your own intentions.
+The most important step to take while walking this road is the one toward your intentions.
 After all, they are the driving force of your endeavor.
 Your portfolio is going to be the face of all of your work up until now and what you’ll be able to present to your prospective customers or employers.
 That’s why make sure you have the answers to these two questions before you proceed to the next steps.

 • What is it for?
 Creating a portfolio with this question in mind is vital.
-Maybe you want to apply for a job in the field of Photography, maybe you want to have an exhibition or maybe you would just like to have all of your best works collected at one place.
+Maybe you want to apply for a job in the field of Photography, maybe you want to have an exhibition or maybe you would just like to have all of your best works collected in one place.
 Make sure you are aware of all of this as each of the purposes above requires a different set of photographs you might choose.

 Each photo has a different purpose to fulfill and a different story to tell – that’s why it’s a good idea to consider your message when curating your artwork.

 • Who is it for?
 After you’ve answered the previous question, it’s essential to think about your audience.
-An employer might have a different view at your work compared to an art gallery curator or a university lecturer.
+An employer might have a different view of your work compared to an art gallery curator or a university lecturer.
 Keep your audience in mind as it defines your message as an artist.

 2. Choose the Medium

 When it comes to presenting a work of art, the medium takes up a crucial part of the whole impression your portfolio is going to make.
-Even though you are probably aware that there are thousands of ways to present a visual content, there are a few worth mentioning.
+Even though you are probably aware that there are thousands of ways to present visual content, there are a few worth mentioning.

 A really popular medium is a PDF file and, if at this point you are still considering it, make sure you think twice.
 There are some pros, undoubtedly, like making the process much quicker and easier.
-Nevertheless, a PDF is one of the laziest and most boring ways of presenting a visual content and your audience will lose its interest right after opening the file.
+Nevertheless, a PDF is one of the laziest and most boring ways of presenting visual content and your audience will lose interest right after opening the file.

 Another conventional medium are online portfolio websites which offer an efficient way of showcasing your work.
-Curated and well- organized, your portfolio might find a great home on Behance or Flickr.
+Curated and well-organized, your portfolio might find a great home on Behance or Flickr.
 As websites that have already earned a certain audience, they will provide enough attention to your profile as well.
 However, if you’re planning on building an image of a professional photographer, it’s better to expand your presence to your very own website.

 Why Having Your Own Website is Crucial?

-As we said, there are different ways to present a visual content.
+As we said, there are different ways to present visual content.
 Having a personal website, however, is the most successful one and offers quite a lot of advantages.

 • Independence.
 One of the obvious reasons to own any personal website is the independence it gives to you.
 No one wants to wake up one morning only to find out that the online portfolio platform they use is gone extinct.
 You might think it’s a hypothetical situation, but who would like to take the risk?
 Making your own website solves this issue as you have the opportunity of creating a backup whenever you decide.